 A snapshot is a point-in-time image of a virtual disk.
 The snapshot provides an image of the virtual disk at the time the snapshot was created.
 Typically, you create a snapshot so that an application (for example, a backup application) can access the snapshot and read the data while the source virtual disk remains online and user-accessible.
 When the backup is completed, the snapshot virtual disk is no longer needed.
-Another potential use would be to experiment with a few different configurations until you determine which one is the best.
 You can create up to four snapshots per virtual disk.
 Snapshots are used to recover previous versions of files that have changed since the snapshot was taken.
-Snapshots are implemented using a copy-on-write algorithm.
-Data on a virtual disk is copied to the snapshot repository before it is modified.
+Snapshots are implemented using a copy-onwrite algorithm, which makes a backup copy of data the instant an error occurs.
+Data on a virtual disk is copied to the snapshot repository before it is modified